Utkarsh-3108/Basic_Calculator_UM.Project-1/README.md

 📫 You can reach me on my Linked in https://www.linkedin.com/in/utkarsh-verma-863389295/ 📫 You can reach me on my Github https://github.com/Utkarsh-3108 😄 Pronouns: He/ Him
-# I have created the Basic Calculator for my Web Development @Unified Mentor internship.
-# In this project i have use the various technologies including html,css and javascript for developing this project.
+# I have created the Basic Calculator for my Web Development @Unified Mentor internship.In this project i have use the various technologies including html,css and javascript for developing this project.